 The Yale Divinity School application is now online and can be accessed through the School's Web site at www.yale.edu/divinity.
-The application should be submitted electronically, with supporting documentation (official transcripts and letters of recommendation) mailed in one envelope to the Admissions Office, Yale Divinity School, 409 Prospect Street, New Haven, CT 06511-2167.
-If you do not have internet access, a paper application may be requested from the Admissions Office by calling 203.432.5360.
+The application and letters of recommendation should be submitted electronically.
+All official transcripts must be mailed in one envelope to the Admissions Office, Yale Divinity School, 409 Prospect Street, New Haven CT 06511-2167.